LoyolaChicagoBooks/unoapi/source/05-parallel/parallel.rst

      my_id is the node number in the range 0..P-1

 Rather than assign entire rows or columns to processors, better load balancing can some- times be accomplished by assigning groups of elements.
-If there are K total elements in an array, we can assign them numbers 0 through K−1, assign ranges of those numbers to pro- cessors, and convert from the element number to the array indices when necessary.
+If there are K total elements in an array, we can assign them numbers 0 through :math:`K - 1`, assign ranges of those numbers to processors, and convert from the element number to the array indices when necessary.
 For an M × N matrix A with zero origin addressing, element A[i,j] would be given the num- ber i*N+j in row major order.
 Similarly, the element with number q would correspond to A[i,j], where

 ::